terra-money/docs/docs/migration/migrating-to-terra2.md

 ## Migrating CW20/CW721 balances

-We've created a tool that will generate a snapshot of CW20 or CW721 holders and balances at a specific block height.
+A tool was created that will generate a snapshot of CW20 or CW721 holders and balances at a specific block height:

 [token-snapshot](https://github.com/emidev98/token-snapshot)

-Once a snapshot is created you can airdrop the correct balances to users as defined by the snapshot.
+Once a snapshot is created, you can airdrop the correct balances to users as defined by the snapshot.